coder/coder/docs/CONTRIBUTING.md

 implementation.
 This results in a larger changeset, but it provides reviewers with a holistic perspective regarding the contribution.

+### Frontend

+#### Follow component conventions

+Each component gets it's own folder.
+Make sure you add a test and Storybook stories for the component as well.
+By keeping these tidy, the codebase will remain easy-to-navigate, healthy and maintainable for all contributors.

+#### Keep accessibility in mind

+We strive to keep our UI accessible.
+When using colors, avoid adding new elements with low color contrast.
+Always use labels on inputs, not just placeholders.
+These are important for screen-readers.

 ## Reviews

 > The following information has been borrowed from [Go's review